ash-u-170602/FoodX/README.md

 4. Build the project using build and run

+5. Or install the apk and run directly in your android device by this link [Click here](https://drive.google.com/file/d/19HgjUQubBJTZWX3uWXJ5cNL0VvLqoXw0/view?usp=sharing)

 ### Future Goals

 - [ ] Feature to add and connect with doctors and get appoinments.